snakemake/snakemake-executor-plugin-slurm/docs/further.md

         cluster: "gpu_cluster"
 ```

 In this configuration, `default-resources` sets a default cluster for all rules, while `set-resources` specifies clusters for individual rules as needed.
 This method ensures that your workflow is adaptable to various computing environments without hardcoding cluster-specific details into your `Snakefile`.
-Multicluster support is achieved in a comma separated list, i.e.:
+Multicluster support is achieved in a comma separated list:

 ```YAML
 set-resources: